raspberrypilearning/3D-scene/en/step_3.md

 --- task ---

-Open a [new Scratch project](https://scratch.mit.edu/projects/editor){:target=”_blank”} to look at the range of sprites and backdrops.
-Take five minutes to think about **your** 'Interactive animation' project.
+Open a [new Scratch project](https://scratch.mit.edu/projects/editor){:target=”_blank”}.
+Take five minutes to think about **your** '3D scene' project.

 + What mood do you want to create?
 Will it be relaxing, energising, or funny?
-+ Which backdrop will you choose?
-+ Which sprites will you choose?
++ Which main sprites will you choose?
 + Maybe you will just start with one sprite and add more if you have time.
++ In this project you will sprites and backdrops.

 ![Image with sprites and backdrops](images/sprite-backdrop.png)